DomWilliams0/name-needed/.planning/backlog.md

 * birds/small animals swarm food crumbs left by someone eating

 ### Dogs
+* bug: dogs should not be able to be directly controlled like humans
 * dogs pick up sticks, move faster than humans, chase cats
 * breeds have different characteristics
 	* soft mouth vs hard mouth